ariahosseini/InterfacePhononsToolkit/README.md

 <p>

 We represent the pores in MD simulation as a series of parallel planer interfaces perpendicular to the x-axis.
-The spacing, d, between planes is described in terms of the Knudsen number K_n=(v_g θ ̅)/d.
+The spacing, L<sub>p</sub>, between planes is described in terms of the Knudsen number Kn=(v<sub>g</sub> θ ̅)/L<sub>p</sub>.
 When a phonon encounters an interface there is a finite probability 1-α that it will pass through with its trajectory unaltered, otherwise, the phonon is reflected.
 For the specular model, reflection involves only flipping the direction of the x-component of the velocity.
 In the diffuse model, a new random directory is chosen in the half-space perpendicular to the reflection plane, so that the x-component of the velocity of the scattered phonon has the opposite sign from the incident phonon.
 Simulations were performed sweeping α from 0 to 1 and log⁡(Kn) from -1 to 1.
 Although we refer to this model as the interface model, it is a reasonable representation of scattering from rectangular pores.

 ### Diffuse and specular palisade scattering models